MESC2004/TC2005B_Videogame/Software_Engineering/USER_STORIES.md

 - As a user, I want to be able to draw cards in my deck and plan according to the available options using strategy.
 - As a user, I want to be able to play cards from my hand to the field to interact with the game.
 - As a user, I want to be able to use a mix of attack, defense and effects to beat my opponent.
+- As a user, I want to be able to press a button to confirm my choice when deciding what card to play.

 ## Controls and UI